imaun/personet/README.md

 # personet
-Personet is a HRM system
+Personet is a simple and open source HRM system for small businesses